-- Applicants to the University must be graduates of accredited secondary schools or have equivalent credentials. - Applicants should graduate in the upper half of their high-school classes, preferably in the uppermost percentiles. - Applicants are required to submit Scholastic Aptitude Test (SAT) scores.
-For placement and advisement purposes, applicants are encouraged to submit scores on either the CEEB Achievement Tests or Advanced Placement Tests in their discipline. - 4 Applicants should have a firm grasp of the basic academic skills of reading, writing, mathematics, sciences and foreign languages, as well as a strong commitment to academic achievement and learning.
+- 1. Applicants to the University must be graduates of accredited secondary schools or have equivalent credentials. - Applicants should graduate in the upper half of their high-school classes, preferably in the uppermost percentiles. - 3.
+Applicants are required to submit SAT-I and/or ACT scores directly from the appropriate testing agency.
+For placement and advisement purposes, applicants are encouraged to submit scores on either the SAT-II (subject tests) or Advanced Placement Tests in their discipline. - 4.
+Applicants should have a firm grasp of the basic academic skills of reading, writing, mathematics, sciences and foreign languages, as well as a strong commitment to academic achievement and learning.
 In some cases, the University may consider alternate proof of ability and seriousness of academic purpose.
-But, the best evidence is a strong high-school record with a wide range of courses, including the following post-eighth grade course work: - a) Four years of college preparatory English, including courses with extensive writing components. - b) Two years of college preparatory mathematics.
-(More than two years is recommended for students who wish to pursue degrees in nursing, biology, chemistry, and textile technology.
+But, the best evidence is a strong high-school record with a wide range of courses, including the following post-eighth grade course work.
+While minimum units are specified below, most of our admitted students take more than the minimum. - a) Four years of college preparatory English, including courses with extensive writing components. - b) Two years of college preparatory mathematics.
+(More than two years is recommended for students who wish to pursue degrees in nursing, biology, chemistry, and apparel design.
 For students in business and economics, engineering, mathematics, physics, computer science, nutritional sciences, and food science, four years of mathematics, including trigonometry, precalculus, or calculus, are strongly recommended.) - c) Two years of science, including one year of a laboratory science.
-(For study in the sciences or in related fields such as nursing, nutritional sciences, food science, or engineering, four years of science, including a physics course, are strongly recommended.) - d) Three years of social sciences, which must include two years of history, one of which should be world history. - e) Two years of study in the same foreign language.
-(Four years of study in the same foreign language is strongly recommended.)
+(For study in the sciences or in related fields such as nursing, nutritional sciences, food science, or engineering, four years of science, including a physics course, are strongly recommended.) - d) Three years of social sciences, which must include two years of history, one of which should be world history. - e) Two years of study in the same foreign language (Four years of study in the same foreign language is strongly recommended.)
 Candidates for the Bachelor of Arts degree and many Bachelor of Science degrees must demonstrate intermediate-level proficiency in a foreign language.
-This requirement can be met in one of two ways: - 1) Completion of the intermediate level course (107 or 112) in a given language. - Successful completion of an exemption examination by students who have completed four or more years of high school work in a single foreign language. - f) Three years of academic electives in fields such as English, mathematics, foreign languages, history, and social sciences or science.
-Electives do not include, for example, sports activities or driver education.
-The University urges high school students to take as many mathematics and foreign language courses as possible, with special attention to the selection of senior-year courses. - g) All entering students must submit a Personal and Family Medical History Form, verifying proper immunization against measles, mumps and rubella.
+This requirement can be met in one of two ways: - 1) Completion of the intermediate level course (107 or 112) in a given language. - Successful completion of an exemption examination by students who have completed four or more years of high school work in a single foreign language - f) Three years of academic electives in fields such as English, mathematics, foreign languages, history, and social sciences or science.
+Academic electives do not include, for example, sports activities or driver education.
+The University urges high school students to take as many mathematics and foreign language courses as possible, with special attention to the selection of senior-year courses. - g) All entering students must submit a Personal and Family Medical History Form, verifying proper immunization against measles, mumps and rubella